Mediator appointed in Dodgers-Fox Sports dispute

 At the end of the process, the mediator will file a report stating whether the matter has been resolved or not, providing any further details, the documents show.

-On Monday, the judge had cancelled Tuesday's hearing on whether to dismiss the team's bankruptcy filing.
+On Monday, the judge had canceled Tuesday's hearing on whether to dismiss the team's bankruptcy filing.
+[ID:nN1E7AK1M2]

 Fox Sports, part of News Corp, which has a contract to broadcast the team's games through 2013, on Friday had asked the bankruptcy court to consider dismissing the bankruptcy case.